 This course is an introduction to research design and data analytics.
 We will focus on establishing a foundation for studying public policy problems through data.
-This course consists of two complementary sections - Data Analytics and Programming in R. These two sections compare to one full course at UChicago Harris.
+This course consists of two complementary sections - Data Analytics and Programming in R. These two sections compare to one full course at the University of Chicago Harris School of Public Policy.

 Data Analytics [DA] provides an introduction to the statistical foundations, tools, and methods employed by public policy researchers.
 In this section we will explore the fundamental problem of causal inference, and learn how to use data, research design, and statistical modeling to navigate around this problem.
+The suite of tools taught for DA shall depend on your track.

 Programming in R [R] introduces students to the powerful statistical modeling software known as R. This is a free and open source software that is constantly being expanded and upgraded.
 Knowledge of programming in this language is in high demand in policy job markets.
 In this section of the course, you will be introduced to many of the key uses of the software - including data wrangling, applications of causal inference methods, data visualizations, and more.
+The suite of tools taught for R shall depend on your track.

-The Capstone project is an opportunity to apply the coursework of Data Analytics and R Programming in a research project with open access data.
-The topics are chosen by Professor Wright and Teaching Assistants in reference to your pre-program survey input and current events.
+The Capstone is an opportunity to apply the coursework of Data Analytics and R Programming in a research project with open access data.
+Datasets have been selected in three areas and students may choose one based on interest.
+One or two of these datasets shall serve as the basis for a couple of assignments in the Programming in R assignments.
 You will work with a small group of peers ("capstone group") to collaborate and share ideas, but you will each submit an individual project.
 Each student must submit a project that reflects independent work.
 The final product is something you will be able to showcase in your resume, LinkedIn, job, or graduate school application.
+Professional track students will provide a Policy Memo while academic track students will deliver Research Notes.
 Capstone topics may include: